feston/recettes/pain.md

 ### Raises

-Once we're there, make a nice ball shape on the work plan, clean around it and cover it with a wet towel.
+Once we're there, make a nice ball shape of the dough on the work plan, clean around it and cover it with a wet towel.

 Twice, leave it for 1-2 hours and fold it for 5 or 6 times (using your hands, or better yet a dough scrapper).
 Put the wet towel back on in between.
 These